-A REVISED Quarterly Ventilator Tracking Form (2019) has been created by CCSO (Form Four) for completion and submission by Host Hospitals to CCSO at the end of every quarter.
+A revised Quarterly Ventilator Tracking Form (2019) (Form One) has been created for CCSO for completion and submission by Host Hospitals to CCSO at the end of every quarter.

 Storage

 When not in use, the ventilators must be kept in storage at the Host Hospital.
 The Requesting Hospitals must return the ventilator(s) immediately after use as the Host Hospital is liable to the MOH for any loss, theft or damage of or to the ventilators that may occur when the ventilators are under the care of the Host Hospital or its employees, agents and subcontractors.